Admiralty in the 18th century

 The Glorious Revolution of 1688 rearranged the political map of Europe and led to a series of wars with France that lasted well over a century.
-This was the classic age of sail; while the ships themselves evolved in only minor ways, technique and tactics were honed to a high degree, and the battles of the Napoleonic Wars entailed feats that would have been impossible for the fleets of the 17th century.
+This was the classic Age of Sail; while the ships themselves evolved in only minor ways, technique and tactics were honed to a high degree, and the battles of the Napoleonic Wars entailed feats that would have been impossible for the fleets of the 17th century.
 Because of parliamentary opposition, James II fled the country.
 The landing of William III and the Glorious Revolution itself was a gigantic effort involving 100 warships and 400 transports carrying 11,000 infantry and 4,000 horses.
 It was not opposed by the English or Scottish fleets.

 Historical overview

 Naval operations in the War of the Spanish Succession (1702–13) were with the Dutch against the Spanish and French.
 They were at first focused on the acquisition of a Mediterranean base, culminating in an alliance with Portugal and the capture of Gibraltar (1704) and Port Mahon in Menorca (1708).
 In addition Newfoundland and Nova Scotia were obtained.
 Even so, freedom of action in the Mediterranean did not decide the war, although it gave the new Kingdom of Great Britain (created by the Union of England and Scotland in 1707) an advantage when negotiating the Peace of Utrecht, and made Britain a recognized great power.
 The British fleet ended Spanish occupation of Sicily in 1718 and in 1727 blockaded Panama.

 The subsequent quarter-century of peace saw a few naval actions.
-The navy was used against Russia and Sweden in the Baltic from 1715 to 1727 to protect supplies of naval stores.
-It was used at the Cape Passaro in 1718, during the Great Northern War, and in the West Indies (1726).
+The Navy was used against Russia and Sweden in the Baltic from 1715 to 1727 to protect supplies of naval stores.
+It was used at the Battle of Cape Passaro in 1718, during the Great Northern War, and in the West Indies (1726).
 There was a war against Spain in 1739 over the slave trade.
-In 1745 the navy transported troops and stores to Scotland to defeat the Jacobite rising.
+In 1745 the Navy transported troops and stores to Scotland to defeat the Jacobite rising.

-The War of Jenkins' Ear (1739–48) saw various naval operations in the Caribbean under different admirals against Spanish trade and possessions, before the war subsequently merged into the wider War of the Austrian Succession (1740–1748).
-This, in turn, brought a new round of naval operations against France.
-In 1745 the navy twice defeated the French off Finisterre but their convoys escaped.
+The War of Jenkins' Ear (1739–48) saw various naval operations in the Caribbean under different admirals against Spanish trade and possessions, before the war merged into the wider War of the Austrian Succession (1740–48).
+This in turn brought a new round of naval operations against France.
+In 1745 the Navy twice defeated the French off Finisterre, but their convoys escaped.
 The Navy also defended against invasion by Charles Edward Stuart the "Young Pretender".
 By the end of the war, the Navy was fully engaged in the worldwide protection of British trade.